-Moving to Hawaii to be the primary caregiver of my 97 year old mother-in-law in our home taught me many things, many of which have encouraged me to give ‘birth’ to Quiloha.
+Hello and welcome to Quiloha.
+My name is Cathleen Nardi.
+Thank you for visiting my website.
+When I moved to Maui to be the primary caregiver of my 97-year old mother-in-law in our home, I learned alot about myself and about patience.
+The experience taught me many things, many of which have encouraged me to give ‘birth’ to Quiloha.

 At first, I thought being a care giver was learning to be patient.
 But I soon came to realize that being a caregiver in Hawaii teaches you so much more.
 Through yoga, I learned to embrace the idea of opening to grace.
 Through my mentor, Yvonne, who taught me the art of quillo making, I have learned the importance of self less giving, and through the land and culture of Hawaii, I have learned a gentle peace and calmness that is embodied in the quillos that I sew.

 "Quiloha was born out of a desire to ‘practice creativity’ in my life.
 It offered me a vehicle to express myself through fabric."

 The passion continued as a realized that not only were these beautiful gifts, they were practical as well.
 Quiloha grew as I began to send quillos to friends who were undergoing tremendous pain and tragedy in their lives.
 I wanted to offer comfort, connection and beauty by sending them a ‘Maui Medicine Blanket.’
 Seemingly a simple gesture, I was overwhelmed by the response that I received.

 Quiloha includes a pay it forward component by "Spreading the Aloha" to offer comfort to those undergoing chemotherapy, or suffering a loss in their lives by donating a quillo for every 10 sold.